pepkit/pepspec/docs/looper/tutorial/initialize.md

 ## Introduction

-This guide will walk you through creating a Looper project to run a pipeline on a dataset.
+This guide will walk you through creating a Looper workspace to run a pipeline on a dataset.
 Looper is ideal for processing data split into independent samples, allowing you to run the same pipeline in parallel on each sample.
 In our demonstration, we'll work with three sample files, each representing a different country: Canada, Mexico, and Switzerland.
 Each file contains a list of the states or provinces in that country.